categories

 Some of the possible use cases for IoT in automotive are:

-Driver And Fleet Management
+Driver and Fleet Management

 fleet management iot